vegaprotocol/documentation/docs/tutorials/assets-tokens/withdrawing-assets.md

 import EthAddresses from '@site/src/components/EthAddresses';

 :::caution Completing a withdrawal
-Before beginning a withdrawal, it is worth confirming that there's no scheduled network restart or upgrade in the following 48 hours.
+Before beginning a withdrawal, it is worth confirming that there's no scheduled network restart or upgrade in the next 48 hours.

 * Withdrawals may be subject to a delay once started.
 * Any withdrawals that are left 'in progress' during a network restart or upgrade will not be visible in any UI or API request. **Your assets will be safe** but you will need to get the details of your transaction.
 See the instructions below for how to do this.
 :::

+## Withdraw your trading assets
+If you want to withdraw assets in your general account, you won't need to do any extra steps.

+To remove all assets from your public key, you'll need to close all your open positions, and cancel your liquidity commitments, if you have any.

+Console has a step-by-step process to move your assets out of Vega; this is the easiest way to withdraw them.
+If you want to use Etherscan instead, follow the instructions below.

+## Withdraw your rewards [WIP]
+1. Your rewards need to be vested before you can withdraw them.
+Check the status of the rewards you've earned on [Console - Rewards](https://vegafairground.eth.limo/#/rewards)
+2. Vested rewards need to be claimed. - how? transfer rewards to the general account

-The easiest way to withdraw assets is to use the Console trading interface, which will walk you through the process and notify you of progress.
-However, if you'd like to interact directly with Etherscan instead, use the instructions below.
+Console has a step-by-step process to move your assets out of Vega; this is the easiest way to withdraw them.
+If you want to use Etherscan instead, follow the instructions below.

+## Withdrawal delays and thresholds
+Assets can have a withdrawal delay, as well as a withdrawal delay threshold.

+**Withdrawal delay**: Set on the ERC-20 bridge for all assets.
+It is the time that a withdrawal is delayed once it's started, before it can be completed.
+You can see the delay by looking at the ERC-20 bridge contract.

+**Withdrawal delay threshold**: Set per asset in its governance proposal.
+Requesting to withdraw that amount (and above) will trigger a withdrawal delay.
+If the threshold is 1, that denotes the smallest decimal position for the market's asset, and thus all withdrawals will have a delay.
+[Query for an asset's details](../../api/rest/data-v2/trading-data-service-get-asset.api.mdx) (under erc20) to see each asset's delay threshold.

+If your withdrawal amount is higher than the withdrawal threshold, the multi-signature bundle will only be usable *after* the withdrawal delay has passed, after which the assets can be moved into an Ethereum wallet.

+Once the delay time has passed, and if the bundle is valid, the withdrawal **must be completed by submitting the bundle** to Ethereum and paying the gas fee required.

+## Withdraw using Etherscan

-## What you need
+### What you need
 You'll need the following information available:
 * Vega public key you want to withdraw from
 * Vega Wallet connection details (wallet name, passphrase)